Please click here to go to the new location.

 City of Palo Alto Election Information

-Registration can be completed or verified online at registertovote.ca.gov.
+Registration can be verified online at registertovote.ca.gov.

 The City Clerk is the Elections Official for the City.
 The role of the City Clerk in legislative and elective processes requires neutrality and independence as key qualities in conducting the business of the Office.
 Elections include General Municipal Elections, Various Ballot Measures, the nomination process for Council Candidates, the Processing of Initiatives and Petitions, Referendums, Recalls, Charter Amendments, and Special Elections.